Re-Adventures/MyNotes/Web Assembly.md

 ```

-Now we need to convert this wat file to wasm file
+* Now we need to convert this wat file to wasm file.
+For that there is a utility known as `wat2wam` which can be installed along with [wabt](https://github.com/WebAssembly/wabt)

+`wat2wasm filename.wat`

-Finally we can call this function using js using the following code snippet
+* Finally we can call this function using js using the following code snippet
 ```js
 WebAssembly.instantiateStreaming(fetch('filename.wasm'))
   .then(obj => {